oven-sh/bun/docs/test/time.md

 });

 test("Welcome to New York!", () => {
-  // Unlike in jest, you can set the timezone multiple times at runtime and it will work. process.env.TZ = "America/New_York";
+  // Unlike in Jest, you can set the timezone multiple times at runtime and it will work. process.env.TZ = "America/New_York";
   expect(new Date().getTimezoneOffset()).toBe(240);
   expect(new Intl.DateTimeFormat().resolvedOptions().timeZone).toBe(